IMDb Data Analyzer

 plt.show()

-Let us now take a look at the average ratings in function of release year.
+Let’s now take a look at the average ratings as a function of release year.

 my_avg_rating = np.empty([len(counted_years[0])]) # Empty array